 "Funny how?"
 Few scenes in film history are as memorable as the scene where Pesci's Tommy terrifies Liotta's Henry while the crew is out together at the Bamboo Lounge.
 The Copacabana steadicam shot might be the film's most memorable, but GoodFellas is filled to the brim with epic shots.
 The performances, the fluid camera, the flashy film editing, the extraordinary soundtrack, and every single other element come together to form for the audience a viewing experience like no other.
 GoodFellas co-stars De Niro, Bracco, Sorvino, Frank Vincent, and Michael Imperioli.
 Nominated for six Oscars, including Best Picture and Best Director, GoodFellas won for Best Supporting Actor (Pesci).

-This year marks the 20th anniversary of Gangs of New York, the very first time that Scorsese and DiCaprio would collaborate.
+Gangs of New York marks the very first time that Scorsese and DiCaprio would collaborate.
 Day-Lewis plays Bill "The Butcher" Cutting, a powerful anti-immigrant gang leader, and DiCaprio plays Amsterdam Vallon, a young Irish immigrant recently released from prison.
 The year is 1862 and the place is the Five Points in Lower Manhattan.
 Amsterdam's father was killed by Bill when Amsterdam was just a boy.
 Now, as a young man, Amsterdam plans to avenge his father's death by killing Bill.
 Few mustaches have ever looked as glorious on-screen as Day-Lewis' does here.
 Known for always committing himself fully and delivering an iconic performance, Day-Lewis gives one of the virtuoso performances of his legendary career.
 Gangs of New York co-stars Cameron Diaz, Liam Neeson, Brendan Gleeson, and John C. Reilly.
 This historical crime drama received 10 Oscar nominations, including Best Picture, Best Director, and Best Actor (Day-Lewis).

 This biopic portrays the life of film director, aviator, and tycoon Howard Hughes from the late '20s til the mid '40s.
 DiCaprio plays the eccentric Hughes, who suffers from severe obsessive-compulsive disorder and is tormented by crippling phobias.
 The plot lacks a traditional structure and instead focuses on painting a picture of Hughes' life during those years.
 With a massive budget, this beautifully shot drama brings to life Hollywood during those years with big sets and gorgeous costumes.
 There is also one jaw-dropping plane crash in particular which allows for the visual effects department to truly shine.
 The Aviator received 11 Oscar nominations, including Best Picture, Best Director, and Best Actor (DiCaprio).
 The drama went on to win five Oscars: Best Supporting Actress (Blanchett), Best Cinematography (Robert Richardson), Best Film Editing (Schoonmaker), Best Costume Design (Sandy Powell), and Best Art Direction (Dante Ferretti and Francesca Lo Schiavo).